 When I prepared to leave the next morning, reaching my limits of energy, I cleaned the area again, checked in on every possible need.
 We dressed baby and mama in their matching outfits and I documented a few final moments for her.
 I left with all of my peace and prayer lingering.
 Mama was chatting with her husband on the phone, and was in the care of a very kind nurse.
 She was feeling more confident about her ability to move baby from bed to bed, and was settling into her new motherhood so beautifully.
 She got to go home within the next couple days and I was so happy to receive the updates and photos she sent me of their time.

-I slept for an entire day when I returned home, and spent the next few days and week reliving moments and tears as I edited and curated this gallery.
+I slept for an entire day when I returned home, and spent the next few days and week re-living moments and tears as I edited and curated this gallery.
 It helped me process the birth immensely.
-I learned so much, and took so many mental notes of how I could have helped differently, what I could do in the future in similar births, what my favorite moments were, and how mama was reflecting on the birth as well.
+I learned so much, and took so many mental notes on the experience- ways I could have worked differently, lessons I would carry with me into future births, what my favorite moments were, and how mama was reflecting on the birth as well.
 It was a birth I will never forget, this feeling of connection was rare and fragile, challenging and sacred, and absolutely beautiful.

 I have had the honor of keeping in touch as well, as mama continues to process her birth, send me baby photos, and connect within our own developed friendship.
 It has been a blessing to continue to be a part of their journey in spirit and story.